pudin2/Retail_Analytics_Statistical_Modeling_Toolkit/README.md

 - Check if category distribution depends on seller region.
 - Build an academic or business case combining descriptive and inferential analytics.

-## Potential improvements
-- Standardize notebook naming and folder structure.
-- Add a single reusable data-loading utility.
-- Incorporate assumptions checks for statistical tests.
-- Add post-hoc tests after ANOVA, such as Tukey HSD.
-- Add automated data quality reports.
-- Export visualizations and results into presentation-ready outputs.
-- Add `requirements.txt` and environment reproducibility instructions.

 ## Notes
 - Some notebooks assume exact column names and direct file paths.
-- At least one notebook file currently appears duplicated in its extension (`.ipynb.ipynb`); renaming it would improve cleanliness.
 - To make the repository more production-ready, consider moving datasets into `data/raw` and `data/processed` and adjusting all notebook paths accordingly.

-## License
-Define the license according to your intended use: academic, internal, or open-source distribution.